killercraft-thecoder/virutal-cpu/README.md

 # Virtual CPU – Instruction Set Reference

-This document lists all currently implemented opcodes for the Virtual CPU, their hex codes, sizes, and descriptions.
+This document lists all **53** currently implemented opcodes for the Virtual CPU, along with their hex codes, instruction sizes, and descriptions for quick reference.

 | Hex  | Mnemonic | Size (bytes) | Description |
 |------|----------|--------------|-------------|